-8 To the north west of Elwick Hall (and outside the boundary of the conservation area) is the site of a Scheduled Ancient Monument.
-The Scheduled site contains fishponds, enclosures and ridge and furrow field systems all dating from the medieval period.
-The fishponds contained a variety of ponds of differing sizes for different species and ages of fish with channels to control the flow of water.
-The ponds also contained islands for possible wildlife management.

-9 Further west across the A19 and also outside the conservation area is Elwick Mill (see photograph to the right).
+- To the north west of Elwick Hall (and outside the boundary of the Conservation Area) is the site of a Scheduled Ancient Monument.
+The Scheduled site contains fishponds, enclosures and ridge and ridge and furrow field systems all dating from the medieval period.
+The fishponds contain a variety of ponds of differing sizes for different species and ages of fish with channels to control the flow of water.
+The ponds also contain islands for possible wildlife management. - Further west across the A19 and also outside the Conservation Area is Elwick Mill.
 Constructed in hand made bricks the circular mill tower tapers towards the top.
-66 feet in height and 6 storeys, the mill was built around 1860 and is grade Il listed.
+66 feet in height and 6 storeys, the mill was built around 1860 and is grade 2 listed.
 The mill seems to have fallen out of use sometime after the First World War when the sails where transferred to the nearby Hart Mill as replacements.
 The mill stood empty and in disrepair until its restoration as a dwelling relatively recently.
 The mill tower now forms a prominent building next to the A19 highly visible when seen from the south.
-Elwick Mill replaced an earlier medieval post mill located to the south east, the remains of which were still present in the 1930's.

-The Spotted Cow public house, The Green is shown in the photograph below.
+Elwick Mill replaced an earlier medieval post mill located to the south east, the remains of which were still present in the 1930's. - 5.
+Other buildings which are not listed but which make a significant contribution to the character and appearance of Elwick Conservation Area include the following : - The Spotted Cow public house, The Green.
 The name (and that of the MacOrville public house below) derives from the interests of a rural community in breeding livestock, rather than the usual practice of naming a public house after national heroes, events or royalty.
 The public house started as an alehouse in one of the rooms of an existing cottage in 1790.
 The ale house changed hands numerous times being renamed the "Dun Cow" and eventually "The Spotted Cow " in 1858, with more of the residential space converted to public house use.
 Two buildings adjoining the public house were purchased in the 1930's (by a local brewery) and also incorporated into the public house to give the long continuous frontage of the present building.
 In appearance the public house has two distinct parts.
 The main part of the public house from examination at the rear seems to date from the mid 19th century which would coincide with it being renamed.
 The front of the building has a unified appearance with timber mullioned casement windows to ground and first floor (with leaded glazing) with a timber main entrance door.
 From this the front of the building seems to have been modified during the 1930's to give the current appearance, coinciding with the purchase of adjoining properties.
 The roof is in slate.
-The adjoining building on the east side has a more 18th or early 19th century agricultural appearance with a clay pantile roofing material and vertical sliding sash windows.
+The adjoining building on east side has a more 18th or early 19th century agricultural appearance with a clay pantile roofing material and vertical sliding sash windows.
 Both buildings are rendered.